Media in Manchester: Magazines

 There are several local lifestyle magazines, including YQ Magazine and Moving Manchester.
 City Life was a listings magazine which was published fortnightly between 1983–2005 until it was absorbed into the MEN.
 A single edition of Time Out Manchester was published in 2006.

-Media Agencies

-Manchester has a vibrant media community ranging from agencies to specialised creative companies such as One Day Agency - Advertising & Marketing Agency.

 Student media

 Most universities in Manchester have media entities run by students.
 Examples include weekly newspaper The Mancunion, online magazine The Manchester Magazine, radio station Fuse Fm and video channel Fuse Tv.